Ready to help treat your pet to a healthy life?

 2. Scavenger hunt

-To engage your pet’s senses while helping her get exercise, consider setting up a DIY dog scavenger hunt.
+To engage your pet’s senses while helping them get exercise, consider setting up a DIY dog scavenger hunt.
 This interactive activity works well with dogs of all ages and doesn’t take long to put together.
 Here are some easy instructions:

 - Grab things your dog can easily sift through, like a couple magazines or newspapers, plastic cups, a blanket, pieces of cardboard, cardboard boxes, or even a snuffle mat.